 Comparison of IR Illumination to Thermal Imaging:

-Both types of cameras allow you to see in the dark, but the Thermal Imaging cameras utilize the heat energy radiating from the object viewed, while the Infrared or IR cameras utilizes an IR illuminator.
+Both types of cameras allow you to see in the dark, but the Thermal Imaging cameras utilize the heat energy radiating from the object viewed, while the Infrared or IR cameras utilize an IR illuminator.

 Definitions Used in Thermal Imaging versus Optical IR night vision Systems

 The Johnson Criteria uses line pairs for all these definitions.
 The criteria also says that the probability of detection by the observer is about is 50%.
 A line pair is equal to 4 to 5 pixels.

 Optical systems usually state that they need at least 10 pixels for detection.

 In the thermal imaging parlance, recognition is defined by whether an object can be discerned.
 For instance, is the target a tank, building, person, etc. Thermal Imaging cameras indicate that somewhere between 4 to 5 line pairs (about 10 to 15 pixels) are needed to make this determination.

 In the optical camera world, especially at the longest range of the optics, we need more pixels for recognition.
 The specifications for the optical systems use a much more conservative >30 pixels for recognition.

 There is some confusion about this category.
 Most Thermal Imaging companies do not even discuss this criteria, as it is difficult to hit this performance level at distance ranges.
 In thermal imaging parlance, this is defined as a specific object being discerned, such as the object is friend or foe, or that the object is a T-72 tank or M1-Abrams.
 The thermal Imaging guide indicates that only about 6.4 line pairs (14 to 18 pixels) are required.